dotnet/aspire/src/Components/README.md

 - Each component should provide it's own public and `sealed` `Settings` type.
   > [!NOTE]
   > This type does not use the name `Options` because it is not an `IOptions`. `IOptions` objects can be configured through dependency injection.
-These settings needs to be read before the DI container is built, so they can't be `IOptions`.
+These settings need to be read before the DI container is built, so they can't be `IOptions`.
 - The settings type name should be unique (no generic names like `ConfigurationOptions`), don't contain an `Aspire` prefix and follow the client-lib name.
 Example: when a component wraps an `ABC` client library, the component is called `Aspire.ABC` and the settings type is called `ABCSettings`.
 - When a new instance of the settings type is created, its properties should return the recommended/default values (so when they are bound to an empty config they still return the right values).
 - Settings should be bound to a section of `IConfiguration` exposed by `IHostApplicationBuilder.Configuration`.